San Miguel das Negradas

-San Miguel das Negradas (O Vicedo) is one of the parishes of the municipality of O Vicedo in Galicia, Spain.

-San Miguel das Negradas is on the north-west coast of the province of Lugo, on the border with the municipality of Mañón in the province of A Coruña.
+San Miguel das Negradas (officially San Miguel de Negradas) is a civil parish in the municipality of O Vicedo, in the A Mariña Occidental comarca of the Province of Lugo, Galicia, northwestern Spain.
+It lies on the border with Mañón in the Province of A Coruña, at the mouth of the Sor River where it forms the Ría do Barqueiro.
 The parish includes the island of San Martiño.